zbuchh/prefix-calculator/devlog.md

 - I am ready to implement main eval-loop.

 # Next Steps
-- Build eval-loop for interactive input, history, and float formatting.
+- I will build a function called eval-loop for interactive input, history, and float formatting.

 # October 22, 2025 – 5:00 PM